Here’s what stood out this month, how it’s reshaping the SEO and GEO landscape, and some thoughts, opinions and guidance to help you navigate.

 My take: Collectively, these changes signal a further shift towards folding AI deeper into search behaviours across image, video, audio... not just text/LLM input.
 The endgame looks increasingly multimodal.
 Thinking harder about your brand assets now – quality, formats, optimisation – could pay dividends in the next phase of search's evolution.

 My take: Given the platform’s influence and user base, this could become a notable organic channel in the months ahead.
 Time will tell just how heavily these SERP Features are promoted and engaged with.
+This could prove to be nothing more than an a great bit of PR for Instagram.

 In a significant shift, Cloudflare announced that all new accounts will now block AI crawlers by default.
-Anyone wanting AI bots to scrape their content must explicitly opt in with a new settings toggle.
+Anyone wanting AI bots to scrape their content must explicitly opt in using a new settings toggle.

 My take: From a visibility standpoint, it’s simple: if you block AI bots, you’re opting out of being surfaced in AI-generated answers.
 Whether that’s a win or a loss depends on your business model and content strategy.
 Our job is to make brands more visible in search, including generative AI search, so of course we think it would be a bad idea to block AI crawlers.
 Whether you choose to take a more principled approach, though, is entirely up to you!